top of page

 What is particularly fascinating about the adoption of these tactics is how they have been rebranded within the marketing and advertising world.
 What the OSS called sabotage, we now call a "best practice."

 For example, the manual’s advice to "insist on perfect work in relatively unimportant products" has a direct equivalent in the marketing department's obsession with endless revisions on a minor banner ad or social media post.
 This is often dressed up as a commitment to "brand consistency" or "quality control."
-While these are legitimate concerns, the sabotage lies in the excessive, time-consuming effort spent on tasks that have minimal impact on the final outcome, pulling resources away from high-value projects.
+While these are legitimate concerns, the sabotage lies in the excessive, time-consuming effort spent on tasks that have minimal impact on the final outcome.
+This pulls resources away from high-value projects.
 This type of “productive futility” drains both the budget and the team's creative energy.

 Another technique, "Give lengthy and incomprehensible explanations when questioned," is an all-too-common practice in client-facing roles.
 It is often framed as "providing detailed insights" or "managing expectations."
 However, when a creative team presents a clean, simple concept, the saboteur's response is to bury the idea in jargon-filled rationale, unnecessary data, and endless charts.
-This not only confuses the client but also serves to obscure the project's core purpose, making it easier for the project to stall or lose its way.
+This not only confuses the client but also obscures the project's core purpose, making it easier for the project to stall or lose its way.

 The OSS manual’s most brutal advice for administrators was to "be pleasant to inefficient workers; give them undeserved promotions."
 While this may seem a cynical exaggeration, it is a recognizable tactic used to demotivate high-performers.
 When merit is not rewarded and inefficiency is tolerated—or even celebrated with a new title—the best talent becomes demoralized and less inclined to put in the effort required for truly exceptional work.
 The creative quality suffers, and the business loses its most valuable asset: its innovative talent.